cristianchaparroa/bowling/README.md

 ### Run application

-The las command will generates a `.jar` file.
+The last command will generates a `.jar` file.
 You should be able to run the Application in the following way:

 ```
 java -jar target/bowling-1.0.0-SNAPSHOT.jar "/Users/cristian/Downloads/scores .txt"